What are high index lenses?

 The difference in thickness between the various lens indexes depends on various factors such as your prescription, your pupillary distance and the size of your glasses frame.
 However, to get an idea of lens thickness per index, check out the handy chart below.

-The average difference in thickness between 1.67 and 1.74 high index lenses is about 16%.
-If you have a Sphere of +/-9.00 or a Cyl of +/-4.00 then 1.74 index lenses is certainly the best option to keep your lenses thinner, flatter and lighter in weight.
+The main difference between 1.67 and 1.74 high-index lenses is the thickness.
+On average, 1.74 lenses are about 10–16% thinner and lighter than 1.67 lenses.
+If your prescription has a Sphere of +/-9.00 or a Cyl of +/-4.00, then 1.74 index lenses are the best option to keep your lenses thinner, flatter, and lighter in weight.

-High index lenses reduce the effects of positive or negative magnification which can make your eyes look either bigger or smaller .
+Actually, High-index lenses do not create any visual distortion that makes eyes look unusually big or small.
+With this, your glasses look better and more natural on your face by reducing eye distortion.
+Whereas standard lenses can magnify the eyes due to their high thickness of the lens.
 This is especially beneficial if you have a stronger prescription, as thicker lenses can magnify and distort the size of the eyes.
 Better still, high index lenses with an Aspheric or even a Double Aspheric profile can reduce the side-effect of your eyes looking bigger or smaller.

 Is 1.50 astigmatism high?

-A dioptric Cylinder (Cyl) value of 1.50 on your prescription paper is generally considered as mildly astigmatic.
-Less than 1.50 is very mild whereas above 1.50 indicates a strong degree of astigmatism.
-Astigmatism is a common vision condition that causes blurred vision due either to the irregular shape of the cornea or sometimes the curvature of the lens inside the eye.
-It's not a disease, rather it's simply a variation from normal spherical curvature.
+A dioptric Cylinder (Cyl) value of 1.50 on your prescription paper is generally considered as moderate astigmatism.
+Less than 1 is very mild, whereas above 2 indicates a strong degree of astigmatism.

 How much does it cost for high index lenses?